-harm·less drudg·ery is owned and operated by Kory Stamper, a lexicographer who spent almost 20 years at Merriam-Webster who spends all day reading citations and trying to define words like “Monophysite” and “bodice ripper.”
-She has been doing this sort of thing since 1998, long enough to remember blue galleys, grease pencils, rubber stamps, and inter-office mail.
-Most recently, she’s gained some notoriety for being one of three editors who write, edit, and appear in the “Ask the Editor” video series, where her video on the plurals of “octopus” became a bewildering viral sensation.
+harm·less drudg·ery is owned and operated by Kory Stamper, a lexicographer who spent almost 20 years at Merriam-Webster reading citations and defining words like “Monophysite” and “bodice ripper.”
+She also spent a good chunk of her career being one of the Merriam-Webster three editors to write, edit, and appear in the “Ask the Editor” video series, where her video on the plurals of “octopus” became a bewildering viral sensation.
 (Pursuant to the video series: yes, her hair changes colors, and no, she will not marry you).
-In addition to working on definitions and (patiently, steadfastly) answering the editorial email, she sometimes travels around the country giving talks and lectures on things that only other word nerds would be interested in.
+She travels around the country giving talks and presentations on things that only other word nerds would be interested in.

 When she is not doing the word-nerd thing, she does other nerdy things, including knitting, baking, and live sound engineering.
 But she will probably not bore you to death with those things here.